Home Value Report

 Your Home Value Report includes the top five most significant sales, along with all the data about your home that the model uses to estimate its value.

-To start, find the 14-digit PIN for your home.
+• First, enter your home's Property Index Number (PIN).
 If you don’t know your home’s PIN, you can find it using our Address Search or Cook Viewer.
-Then, enter your home’s PIN and select its Reassessment Year below to see your Home Value Report.

 CAPTCHA